datastax/dsbulk/manual/settings.md

 #### -nullStrings,--codec.nullStrings _&lt;list&lt;string&gt;&gt;_

-Comma-separated list of values that should be mapped to `null`.
+Comma-separated list of strings that should be mapped to `null`.
 For loading, when a record field value exactly matches one of the specified strings, the value is replaced with `null` before writing to DSE.
 For unloading, this setting is only applicable for string-based connectors, such as the CSV connector: the first string specified will be used to change a row cell containing `null` to the specified string when written out.
 By default, empty strings are converted to `null` while loading, and `null` is converted to an empty string while unloading.
-This setting is applied before `schema.nullToUnset`, hence any `null` produced by a null-word can still be left unset if required.
+This setting is applied before `schema.nullToUnset`, hence any `null` produced by a null-string can still be left unset if required.

 Default: **[""]**.